Why Learning About Eye Shapes Improves Your Eyebrow Game

 Before jumping the gun and choosing an eyebrow shape off the fly, you must choose the eyebrow structure that best suits the shape of your eyes to highlight and frame those beautiful features you have!

-We've provided a fully-stocked article on getting all the knowledge you'll need about your eye shape, so you'll be ready to give your clients the 411 on why one eyebrow shape will fit them the best while another might not.
+We've provided a fully-stocked article on getting all the knowledge you'll need about your eye shape, so you'll be ready to give your clients everything they need to know as to which eyebrow shapes will fit them and which might not.

 How Do You Know Your Eye Shape?